-Keywords.
+Keywords

 Thermal energy model, application-specific characterization, power and performance workload analysis, out-of-band instrumentation and monitoring

-1. Introduction
+1. INTRODUCTION

-In recent years, the development of new concepts and implementations for power and energy instrumentation and analysis of modern scalable computers has been the primary concern for building exascale supercomputers in the near future [1].
+In recent years the development of new concepts and implementations for power and energy instrumentation and analysis of modern scalable computers has been the primary concern for building exa-scale supercomputers in the near future.
 Subsequently, thermal studies and analysis have gradually been included in this set of research and development challenges.
 The major distinguishing factor between main stream thermal energy efficiency efforts and the priorities of the high-performance computing domain is the never-ending motivation for achieving higher performance.

-Thermal science and engineering is a very well developed and understood discipline [2].
-The main processes that facilitate the transfer of thermal energy are conduction, convection, and radiation with one or a combination of them participating in a heat transfer process.
+Thermal science and engineering is a very well developed and

+To appear in Proc.
+E2SC2015, Nov.
+15-20, 2015, Austin, TX, USA DOI: http://dx.doi.org/10.1145/2834800.2834805 understood discipline [3].
+The main processes that facilitate the transfer of thermal energy are conduction, convection and radiation with one or a combination of them participating in a particular heat transfer process.
 If we consider a solid body that is heated by electrical current, its temperature will keep increasing until the rate of heat generated by the electrical current balances the aggregate rate of heat loss for this body.
-This allows a rough estimate of the transient temperature rise by electrical current and the transient temperature fall that follows when the electrical current is no longer applied.
+This allows a rough estimate of the transient temperature rise by electrical current and also the process of transient temperature fall that follows after the electrical current is no longer applied.
 In the usual case, the heat transfer depends on the material and geometry of the body as well as on the surroundings.
 Models and corresponding equations for this usual case have been studied and developed in recent years and are now part of the modern thermal engineering.
-The lumped thermal model in particular has been recognized as a very good approximation of thermal processes in low-voltage microelectronic devices including processors and other kinds of semiconductor components [4].
+The lumped thermal model in particular has been recognized as a very suitable approximation of thermal processes in state-of-the-art low-voltage microelectronic devices including processors and other kinds of semiconductor computing components [8].